Using TPR to Teach Spanish: 4 Simple Ways to Get Your Students Moving

 1. Do as I Say

-The Basics: Start new language learners off on the right foot by teaching basic classroom commands before you do anything else.
+Start new language learners off right by teaching basic classroom commands before anything else.
 They’ll know what you expect when you give instructions in the target language, and they’ll be able to show what they know by following orders instead of speaking right out of the gate.
-This is classic TPR in its purest form.

 Ways to Play: